spiral/docs/http/request.md

 #### POST data
 We can utilize `data` bag and "data" method of InputManager to get access to request POST data.

 > Data bag may be referring not only to POST data but to any value set using setParsedBody of request.
-For example it can be parsed Json data sent by client.
+For example, it can parse Json data sent by client.

 ```php
 public function index()